Edwin Mims Professor of English, Emerita

 Leah S. Marcus has many scholarly interests: early modern poetry, especially seventeenth-century, the Jacobean masque, Milton (she presented a talk on “Ecocritical Milton” that was presented at the International Milton Symposium in Tokyo, 2012), Shakespeare, and textual scholarship generally.
 She has been one of the leaders of the revolt against the “New Bibliography,” by which the editing of Shakespeare and other writers has been transformed in light of recent poststructuralist theory and new scholarship about textual production and transmission.
-She also has a strong interest in postcolonial studies, which will combine with her Shakespeare scholarship in a book in progress titled How Shakespeare Became Colonial: Editorial Tradition and the British Empire and it is forthcoming from Routledge in 2017.
+She also has a strong interest in postcolonial studies, which will combine with her Shakespeare scholarship in her latest book entitled How Shakespeare Became Colonial: Editorial Tradition and the British Empire and it is forthcoming from Routledge in 2017.
 This book includes chapters on Othello, The Taming of the Shrew, As You Like It, The Merchant of Venice, and to cap off her argument, a chapter on Shakespeare editions in India under British rule.
 Another abiding interest of hers has been the writings of Queen Elizabeth I, which she co-edited in two volumes that appeared early in the present century.
-After she finishes How Shakespeare Became Colonial: Editorial Tradition and the British Empire, she is planning a new book on Elizabeth I and her writings, with the tentative title “Reading Elizabeth Writing.”
+Having completed How Shakespeare Became Colonial: Editorial Tradition and the British Empire, she is planning a new book on Elizabeth I and her writings, with the tentative title “Reading Elizabeth Writing.”